St Endellion: Parish church

-The collegiate Church of England parish church of St Endelienta stands beside the road to Wadebridge and is a large building of the 15th century in Perpendicular style.
-It contains some fine examples of carving in stone and wood.
+The Collegiate Church of St Endellion stands beside the road to Wadebridge and is a large Perpendiculaty style building of the 15th century noted for its carved stone and woodwork.

-The earliest record of the church is in 1260, and in 1288 it is recorded as a collegiate church with four prebends.
-One of the prebends to which was attached the cure of souls came to be entitled to the rectory.
-It somehow escaped abolition in 1545 (when only the rector was resident) and continues to the present day: one of the prebendaries is the Rector, and the others usually incumbents of nearby parishes.
-The prebend of Marnay's or St Elen's is usually held by the incumbent of Lanhydrock.
-A new ecclesiastical parish of Port Isaac was created out of the parish in 1913 and one of the prebends became the endowment of that benefice, whose incumbent was a vicar.
-In 1929, Walter Frere, Bishop of Truro, revived the collegiate foundation with new statutes, such that the holder of the Rectoral prebend would be resident and paid; while the other three prebends would be honorific, but with spiritual obligations in regularly supporting their co-prebends in prayer, and in meeting in an annual chapter.
-Consequently, St Endellion remains as one of only three non-academic medieval collegiate foundations in England to continue as an active college - the others being Westminster Abbey, and St George's Chapel, Windsor Castle.
+The earliest record of the church is in 1260, and in 1288 it is recorded as a collegiate church with four prebends, one of which carried the cure of souls and later became associated with the rectory.
+The collegiate foundation survived the dissolution of colleges in 1545, when only the rector was resident, and it continues in modified form today.
+One prebend is held by the Rector, while the others are usually held by incumbents of nearby parishes, including the prebend of Marnay's (St Elen's), commonly attached to Lanhydrock.

+A new ecclesiastical parish of Port Isaac was created from St Endellion in 1913, with one prebend forming the endowment of the new benefice.
+In 1929, Walter Frere, Bishop of Truro, revived the collegiate foundation under new statutes, making the rectoral prebend resident and stipendiary while remaining prebends became honorary but retained spiritual and chapter obligations.
+St Endellion remains one of only three medieval collegiate foundations in England to continue in active use outside academic institutions, the others being Westminster Abbey, and St George's Chapel, Windsor Castle.
 The church was designated as Grade I listed in 1969.

-There was previously a chapel located at Roscarrock, but this was in ruins by 1814.
+A former chapel at Roscarrock was already in ruins by 1814.

-While the actual date of foundation of the church is unknown legend tells that St Endelienta, when she was dying, asked her friends to have her body placed on a sledge pulled by bullocks (or calves) and to be buried where they stopped, that being the very spot where the church now stands.
+According to local tradition, St Endelienta asked that her body be placed on a sledge drawn by bullocks and buried where they stopped, the site now occupied by the church.